ElektraInitiative/libelektra/doc/contrib/documentation.md

 - It is self-contained.
   It is not enough to link to some paper and an external page to explain, e.g., decisions.
-  All explanation must be within the repo, e.g., in case the external information goes away.
+  All explanation must be within the repository, e.g., in case the external information goes away.
+  This doesn't apply if the authoritative standard lives outside of Elektra.
+  Then you would write, e.g., "toml implements [this standard](https://toml.io/en/v1.0.0), with following extensions:".
 - It is consistent in its [terminology](/doc/help/elektra-glossary.md).
 - Spelling is American English with [spellings as defined here](/scripts/sed).
 - Sentences are short and written in one line.
   I.e. lines usually end with `.`, `:` or `;`.
   Avoid line breaks in the middle of the sentence.
 - Use enumerations or itemizations to keep a clear structure in the text.
+- We use standard Markdown where possible, with only a few extensions:
+  - styled fenced blocks
+  - `- [ ]` option lists
+  - `- <word>:<line break>` description lists

 > Note:
 > Please extend [terminology](/doc/help/elektra-glossary.md) and [spellings](/scripts/sed) as needed.